microsoft/vscode-react-native/README.md

 You can debug your app on an Android emulator, Android device or iOS simulator.
 This extension provides [experiemental support](#debugging-on-ios-device) for iOS devices.

-More information about debugging using VS Code can be found in this [guide](https://code.visualstudio.com/docs/editor/debugging)
+More information about debugging using VS Code can be found in this [guide](https://code.visualstudio.com/docs/editor/debugging).

 #### Debugging on iOS device
-Debugging on iOS device would require following manual steps
+Debugging on iOS device would require following manual steps.
-* Change the `jsCodeLocation` IP in your app using the steps detailed [here](https://facebook.github.io/react-native/docs/running-on-device-ios.html#accessing-development-server-from-device)
+* Change the `jsCodeLocation` IP in your app using the steps detailed [here](https://facebook.github.io/react-native/docs/running-on-device-ios.html#accessing-development-server-from-device).
 * Choose **Debug iOS** configuration from the Configuration dropdown and press F5.
-* Shake the device to open development menu and select "Debug in Chrome"
+* Shake the device to open development menu and select "Debug in Chrome".

 ## Using React Native commands in the Command Palette